-The trio of these galleries has been providing strong impetus to Tel Aviv’s thriving arts scene.
-Sommer is known for hosting some of the most major league names in the Israeli arts industry, like Adi Nes.
-At Dvir, you’ll find bewitching abstract art from leading artists like Adel Abdessemed, Douglas Gordon, and Jonathan Monk to name a few.
-Noga is your answer for captivating art by local up comers like Ori Gersht and Keren Cytter.
+This trio of galleries has been providing strong impetus to Tel Aviv’s thriving arts scene.
+The Sommer gallery is known for hosting some of the most major league names in the Israeli arts industry, such as Adi Nes.
+At the Dvir gallery, you’ll find bewitching abstract art-from leading artists like Adel Abdessemed, Douglas Gordon, and Jonathan Monk to name a few.
+The Noga is your answer for captivating art by local up-comers like Ori Gersht and Keren Cytter.

 Easily accessible from all residential areas and hotel chains like the Dan Hotel in Tel Aviv

-, the Sommer Contemporary Art, Dvir, and Noga galleries will quench your thirst for bona fide Israeli art.
+, the Sommer Contemporary Art, the Dvir, andthe Noga galleries will quench your thirst for bona fide Israeli art.

 Apart from the Sommer Contemporary Art Gallery, the Rothschild Boulevard is packed with several topnotch art galleries that put up great exhibitions.
 The beach strip is also thronged by several classical and contemporary art galleries located in the convenient proximity of most Tel Aviv hotels

 The Shoham Gallery exhibits some of the most outstanding art sculptures.
 The Stern Gallery is your Jewish art haven.
-Old Jaffa in south Tel Aviv is another place full of magnificent art galleries and deserves a special visit by all art enthusiasts and lovers.
+Old Jaffa, in south Tel Aviv, is another place full of magnificent art galleries thta deserves a special visit by all art enthusiasts and lovers.